simonrose121/phd/_posts/2016-10-25-education-theory-glossary.md

 Human's must "construct" their own knowledge through interactions with the world around them.

 **Social Constructivism**
-Knowledge is constructed through interaction with others.
+The theory that knowledge is constructed through interaction with others.

 **Cognitive Development**
 A field of pyschology focusing on the development of cognition in children.
 Includes information processing, language learning and conceptual resources.